JoeyStanley/jekyll-for-designers/cv.md

 ## Conference Presentations

 ### Oral Presentations

+Margaret E. L. Renwick, **Joseph A. Stanley**, Jon Forrest, & Lelia Glass.
+"A Mid-Century Peak for the Southern Vowel Shift: Evidence from Georgia."
+LabPhon 18.
+Online.
+June 23--25, 2022.

 **Joseph A. Stanley**.
 "Generational Change in Formant Trajectories: The Low-Back-Merger Shift in Longview, Washington."
 The 4th Cascadia Workshop in Sociolinguistics.
 Online, May, 2022.